 This requirement shall be applied for E-UTRA FDD operation in order to prevent the receivers of the BSs being desensitised by emissions from a BS transmitter.
 It is measured at the transmit antenna port for any type of BS which has common or separate Tx/Rx antenna ports.

 The power of any spurious emission shall not exceed the limits in Table 16.

 TABLE 16

-E-UTRA FDD BS spurious emissions limits for protection of the BS receiver
+E-UTRA FDD BS spurious emissions limits for protection of the BS receive